Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Introduction

-In this paper we use \magneticum\ and \illustristng\ (hereafter \tng) cosmological simulations to compare observational findings on morphology and stellar population properties of massive quiescent galaxies at $z\approx 3$ with current models of galaxy evolution.
-We also take advantage of the simulation framework to investigate the performance, limitations and biases of the routinely adopted photometric selection of quiescent galaxies at this redshift.
 In Section~\ref{sec:data} we introduce the simulations used in this paper, and present the investigated simulated galaxy samples and main observational studies used here for comparison.
 In Section~\ref{sec:SMF} we present \acp{smf} at $z\approx3$ as predicted in the simulations in the context of observational determination and in Section \ref{sec:stellarages} we discuss stellar ages of galaxies.
 In Section~\ref{sec:uvj} we discuss photometric selection of quiescent galaxies at high redshift and in Section~\ref{sec:morphology} we present a morphological analysis of simulated galaxies.
-We summarize our findings and conclusions Section~\ref{sec:conclusion}.
+We summarize our findings and conclusions in Section~\ref{sec:conclusion}.
 Despite some small differences the cosmology adopted in all the different parts contributing to this analysis is a flat $\Lambda$CDM cosmology with $\omegamatter\approx0.3$ and $h\approx0.7$ (see more specific details in Section~\ref{sec:sampleselection} and Table~\ref{tab:simulations_general}).
 We assume a \cite{Chabrier2003} \ac{imf}.
 Magnitudes are given in the AB system.